Harishatummala/Call-Centre-trends-and-Agent-analysis-PWC/README.md

 • This project focuses on performing comprehensive analysis and visualization of call center data using Excel and Power BI.

-• The goal is to gain valuable insights into call handling performance, customer satisfaction, and operational efficiency1.
+• The goal is to gain valuable insights into call handling performance, customer satisfaction, and operational efficiency.

 • Features include data preparation (cleaning and transforming raw call center data), in-depth analysis using Excel, and creating interactive visualizations in Power BI.